Automattic/phpcs-neutron-standard/README.md

 Instead, if a single function is used to instantiate a class (typically a static function called a "factory"), then it becomes possible to just make the change in one place.
 If a new configuration of dependencies is desired, it's possible to just create a new factory.

-This does not apply to "data objects" whose sole purpose is to represent some data and have no dependencies themselves.
+This does not apply to "value objects" whose sole purpose is to represent some data type and have no dependencies themselves.

 ## Newlines